Latest on 19 Apr 2021 (pictures updated)

 Lesser Whistling-ducks in Chiang Mai

 It is not common to see large flocks of birds in Chiang Mai.
-The only big flocks that I have observed in my bird watching for the last three years have been big number of Little Green Bee-eaters and the Large flocks of Openbill storks, in the recently ploughed paddy fields and soaring in the skies.
+The only big flocks that I have observed in my bird watching for the last three years at least, have been big number of Little Green Bee-eaters, Scaly-breasted Munias and the Large flocks of Openbill storks, in the recently ploughed paddy fields or soaring in the skies.

 However, recently on my routine evening cycling, I happen to notice a large number of ducks in an old quarry lake.
 About four Kms. from Hangdong, Chiang Mai, Farm Hug cafe has a beautiful view through large glassed windows of this artificial lake, full of hundreds of Lesser Whistling-ducks.
 It was fascinating to hear their whistling calls and watch them fly high up in the sky and then land in groups on the water.